GoogleChrome/web.dev/src/site/content/en/blog/airshift-performance-optimization/index.md

 <img class="w-screenshot" src="compare_speed.gif" alt="A video comparing before and after the optimization">

-“Thank you so much for making the shift table load fast.
-It is now way more efficient to arrange the shift work than ever.” is a quote from one of the store owners after the optimization.
+"Thank you so much for making the shift table load fast.
+It is now way more efficient to arrange the shift work than ever." is a quote from one of the store owners after the optimization.
 The engineering team is satisfied with the result and promises to make AirSHIFT even more performant.